meaniebeanie22/meaniebeanie22.github.io/chapters/the-sea-chest.md

 out at our foolhardiness, but even then not a man would go along with us.
-All they would do was to give me a loaded pistol lest we were attacked, and to promise to have horses ready saddled in case we were pursued on our return, while one lad was to ride forward to the doctor’s in search of armed assistance.
+All they would do was to give me a loaded pistol lest we were attacked, and to promise to have horses ready saddled in case we were pursued on our return, [:while one lad was to ride forward to the doctor’s in search of armed assistance.](#timing)

 My heart was beating finely when we two set forth in the cold night upon this dangerous venture.
 A full moon was beginning to rise and peered